 Karen Dondero | Shaver Springs

 It’s been a year now, I still get emotional when we talk about it.
-I was born and raised in Big Creek, my dad worked for Edison, my Mom for US Forest Service.
+I was born and raised in Big Creek, my dad worked for Edison, my mom for the US Forest Service.
 My parents retired and built a home in Shaver Springs in the 70’s.
 Dad passed in 2001 and my husband and I moved from Bishop to be with Mom and help her with the property.
-17 acres.
-My Mom passed in 2013.
+Seventeen acres.
+My mom passed in 2013.
 My husband Steve worked for Cal Trans and retired from the Shaver yard in 2014.
 I retired from SUSD in 2018.
 This became our forever home.

 Then we got a call from my daughter saying, “Mom, get out.
 You guys need to get out of there, they’re saying that 168 could be compromised.”
 So we started loading.
 My dogs were panicked at this point, so I got them into our Tahoe.
 We loaded up what we could.
 I asked my husband if I should wet everything down, but he said, “No, we’ve got to go.”

 The smoke was so bad we couldn’t even see across our road.
 It was just thick.
 We started driving and that’s when it hit me.
 The tears started and wouldn’t stop.
 I saw people in Shaver Springs were starting to move around and get things loaded in their cars as we passed.
 We made it down to my daughter’s in Clovis and we spent the night down there.

 My daughter from Bishop called and said, “Mom, we have the scanner going.
 It’s not good.”
 So then we listened to the scanners and I heard them say “We’ve got to pull out.”
 I knew then–they had to pull out of the back lots because it was coming.
 Just kept praying in hopes it wouldn’t take our home.
 The worst feeling was not knowing.
 I’m not sure of the date we found out, but a dear friend let us know it was gone.